someonesdad1/hobbyutil/project_list.rst

 | `elec/fuse_as_shunt.pdf <elec/fuse_as_shunt.pdf>`_ (486)
 |   Notes on using ATO automobile fuses as poor-man's shunts.
 | `elec/hppn.zip <elec/hppn.zip>`_ (81)
-|   This is a compilation of various 8-digit HP part numbers translated into more identifiable numbers.
+|   This is a compilation of various 8-digit HP part numbers translated into conventional industry part numbers.
 This list may be of use to those with old HP instruments that need to find a replacement part.
 | `elec/impedance.py <elec/impedance.py>`_ (4)
 |   This python script will take a complex impedance in polar coordinates and print out the series and parallel models' values, reactance, dissipation factor, and quality factor.
 | `elec/ind.zip <elec/ind.zip>`_ (1213)